cdauksas/BikeShare/README.md

 UPDATE tot_data
 SET duration = DATEDIFF(MINUTE, started_at, ended_at)
 ```
-- I exracted the month and year, and added them as new columns
+- I extracted the month and year, and added them as new columns
 ```
 ALTER TABLE tot_data
 ADD day_of_week nvarchar(50),